LinuxNote/Linux_Primer-Helpful_Information_for_Using_Linux/Miscellaneous/README.md

 - `sbin`: System binaries.
 These should only be executed by the super user.
 - `lib`: Contains libraries that are "shared... between binaries".
 - `usr`: This directory also contains `bin` and `sbin` directories.
 These binaries are for the user, not for the OS.
-Inside `usr` is a `local` directory, which contains binaries the user compiled themselves.- etc: Et cetera, or editable text config.
+Inside `usr` is a `local` directory, which contains binaries the user compiled themselves.
+- `etc`: Et cetera, or editable text config.
 Contains configuration files.
 - `home`: Contains a directory for every on for the system.
 - `boot`: Contains files necessary to boot (starting) the machine, such as the Linux kernel.
 - `dev`: Device files.
 Can interact with hardware drivers as if they were files.